mike7mike2/py_my_textrpg/README.md

 # Text Rpg
-New project for learning python and flow control
+New project for learning python control flow